santi1s/Big-Data/Analytics/Data-Lake-Store/Access-Control-Overview.md

 When a new file or folder is created on the data lake it **does not automatically inherit the parent folder's permissions**.
 Instead, the new file or folder inherits the **Default Permissions**.
 You can find the Default permissions in the portal under the Data Explorer -> Access -> Advanced
 ![image.png](/.attachments/image-8e7c9fd8-dca3-4ace-a570-4792557bec51.png)

-For example, in the scenario above, note that the only user that will be automatically granted permissions on a new file or folder is whhenderintadfv2.
+For example, in the scenario above, note that the only user that will be automatically granted permissions on a new file or folder under the root is whhenderintadfv2.

 If any other users needed to be granted automatic access to new files and folders under this folder, they would need to be granted default permissions on this folder.